ue22-p20/web-intro/notebooks/36-exo-spinning-wheel.md

 * the HTML document is mostly empty, and gets populated by program

-* as usual now, the way we attach a callback to the `load` event
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": ""} -->